Sumter County: Everything residents need to know before a storm

 County officials also encourage all residents to review their emergency management information at sumtercountyfl.gov/emergency.
 It has a number of resources, including a checklist to help create an emergency kit and contact information for residents to use in the wake of a natural disaster.

 The county also encourages pet owners to create a plan on what to do with their animals in the event of an emergency.
 Officials ask that you keep copies of your pet's immunization records with your family emergency plan and emergency food so you’re shelter-ready in the event of an evacuation.

 Depending on the severity of the weather and when it's expected to impact your area, some Sumter County shelters will open to welcome residents who need to take shelter.

-Because different weather emergencies call for different responses, it's not guaranteed that all shelters will be accepting people as soon as there is bad weather.
+Because different weather emergencies call for different responses, it’s not guaranteed that all shelters will begin accepting people as soon as there is bad weather.
 Residents should always check with the county for the latest information before heading to any shelter.

 If shelters are open to evacuees, they will be located at one of the designated locations listed below, according to Sumter County officials:

 Sumter County will provide shelter for those with special needs.
-Before staying at a special-needs shelter, residents would need to apply for eligibility.
+Before staying at a special needs shelter, residents would need to apply for eligibility.
 Those with special needs or a representative can register with the county ahead of a storm online or via a paper application.
 Both can be found here.
 County officials ask people to register ahead of time and not wait until a storm is about to hit.
 They reserve the right to cease application processing during any emergency or disaster.